Right to silence in criminal cases

 If you are arrested and brought to a Garda station, there is an obligation on the arresting Garda to inform you of your general right to remain silent during questioning.
 This is done by way of a caution.
 The caution states “You are not obliged to say anything unless you wish to do so but anything you say may be taken down in writing and may be used in evidence”.
 This is a clear indication of the right to silence enjoyed in most cases by an arrested person in Garda custody.

-It has been accepted in the High Court in Heaney v Ireland (1994) that the right to silence is set down in Article 38.1 of the Irish Constitution.
-The judge in that case was of the view that the fairness of a criminal trial could be damaged by events that took place prior to it.
-That includes the issue as to whether or not a person being interviewed by the Gardai, before being charged, was afforded his or her right to silence.
-If not then the trial could be compromised and thus would be in breach of Article 38.1 of the Constitution.
+It has been accepted in the courts in Heaney v Ireland that the right to silence is contained in the Irish Constitution.
+The High Court judge in that case was of the view that the fairness of a criminal trial could be damaged by events that took place prior to it.
+That includes the issue as to whether or not a person being interviewed by the Gardaí, before being charged, was afforded his or her right to silence.
+If not, then the trial could be compromised and thus would be in breach of Article 38.1 of the Constitution.

-The decision of the High Court in Heaney v Ireland was upheld in the Supreme Court, which affirmed the right to silence in police custody as having a Constitutional Status.
-However, the Supreme Court also stated that the Constitutional right to silence only applied to anything that might offer the police evidence, which was self-incriminating.
-In other words the Constitutional right to silence could not extend to not answering police questions that would not involve self-incrimination such as providing your name and address when asked or providing your date of birth or nationality when asked as this information would not normally be self-incriminating.
+On appeal, the Supreme Court affirmed the right to silence in police custody as having a constitutional status.
+However, the Supreme Court also indicated that the constitutional right to silence applied to anything that might offer the police evidence, which was self-incriminating.
+In other words, the constitutional right to silence may not extend to not answering police questions that would not involve self-incrimination such as providing your name and address when asked or providing your date of birth or nationality when asked as this information would not normally be self-incriminating.

 The right to silence and privilege against self-incrimination in Ireland is not an absolute right.
 However, in the vast majority of criminal offences this right does apply.
-When you are accused of a criminal offence youl enjoy the right to silence unless you are informed by the Gardai that the particular offence for which you are arrested places a certain obligation on you as discussed below.
-The Gardai must also inform you of the consequences if you fail to comply.
+When you are accused of a criminal offence you enjoy the right to silence unless you are informed by the Gardaí that the particular offence for which you are arrested places a certain obligation on you as discussed below.
+The Gardaí must also inform you of the consequences if you fail to comply.

 Your right to silence at trial

-Bunreacht na hEireann provides the absolute right for someone accused of a criminal offence to refuse to testify.
-This right is set down in Article 38.1 of the Constitution.
+Bunreacht na hÉireann also recognises the absolute right for someone accused of a criminal offence to refuse to testify.
+This right arises from Article 38.1 of the Constitution.